Distributed Systems

 Regrade policy

-Please specify your name, UTORid and your reason for a remark (be specific and brief).
+Please also specify the reason for a remark (be specific and brief).

 Please note that the regrade mark is final.
 If your regraded lab mark is lower, you will be assigned this lower mark.